microsoft/nni/docs/en_US/Compression/v2_pruning_algo.rst

 Simulated Annealing Pruner
 --------------------------

-We implement a guided heuristic search method, Simulated Annealing (SA) algorithm, with enhancement on guided search based on prior experience.
+We implement a guided heuristic search method, Simulated Annealing (SA) algorithm.
+As mentioned in the paper, this method is enhanced on guided search based on prior experience.
 The enhanced SA technique is based on the observation that a DNN layer with more number of weights often has a higher degree of model compression with less impact on overall accuracy.

 * Randomly initialize a pruning rate distribution (sparsities).